 With down-time aplenty, we need to avoid staying glued to Netflix.
-By switching things up with a good book, we can stay sharp, fulfilled, and most of all, retain our sense of adventure throughout this lock down.
-With that spirit in mind, Ski.com has compiled a list of page-turners that are chock full of adventure in mountains.
+By switching things up with a good book about skiing, we can stay sharp, fulfilled, and most of all, retain our sense of adventure throughout this lock down.
+With that spirit in mind, Ski.com has compiled a list of the best ski books, all of which are chock full of adventure in mountains.

 From autobiographies to fiction, histories to chronicles, these are some of the most heralded works whose subject matter includes skiing, snow, the mountains, and travel.
 Seeing as he was there at the beginning, might we recommend Warren Miller’s Freedom Found?
 Told by the godfather of skiing himself, Warren’s inimitable sense of humor is ever present in this effortless read that balances the transcendent and tragic moments of the legend’s life.